rondharma/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 For reference, I went into the Protection Stores menu as shown in the below figure to show that HPE GreenLake Backup and Recovery confirmed that the desired protection store was available.

 ![Validating cloud protection store has been created](/img/ui-validated-cloud-protection-store-completed.png)

+### Creating a Protection-Policy

+One of the common use-case that every user of HPE GreenLake Backup and Recovery will deploy is the creation of a protection-policy.
+This resource is important because it sets up the schedule for creation of recovery point; additionally, it sets up the flow of a recovery point from a primary storage to a storage snapshot, to on-premises protection-store and eventually to the cloud protection-store.
+Protection policies contain several different components:

+1. A Schedule that contains the frequency for creation of the copy and time to retain the copies.
+2. Protection store where the copies are stored: snapshot (in the primary array), on-premises store, and cloud store.
+3. Length of time when the copy is being locked to satisfy immutability.
+4. The prescript information prior to the creation of the copy.
+5. The postscript information after the creation of the copy.

+To simplify this example, I created a three-tier protection-policy for VMware as depicted by this snippet from the protection policy’s menu.